 Our Executive Secretary, R.J.
 "Del" Delvecchio moderated the symposium and VVFH members Dr. Robert F. Turner and Dr. Mark Moyar spoke, along with Dr. Michael Kort from Boston University.
 Lunch was supplied, as a courtesy to veterans, by Chick-fil-A, and the symposium was sponsored by Synovus Bank.

-A video of the symposium will be released by AVVBA, and we will post it here when it becomes available.
+Video of the symposium will be made available by AVVBA and will be posted here when it's been published.

 During the Q & A period after lunch, we received so many questions that we couldn't possibly answer them all.
 So, we promised to answer all the remaining questions, which we will do here.
 Some of these questions will take some research, so they will show up as we obtain appropriate answers.